Near Mechanicsville in Hanover County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 37° 35.061′ N, 77° 16.744′ W. Marker is near Mechanicsville, Virginia, in Hanover County.
-Marker can be reached from Cold Harbor Road (State Highway 156) near Boatswain Lane, on the right when traveling east.
+It can be reached from Cold Harbor Road (State Highway 156) near Boatswain Lane, on the right when traveling east.
 This marker is located along a one-mile trail in the 50-acre Cold Harbor Battlefield Park.
 Touch for map.
 Marker is at or near this postal address: 6005 Cold Harbor Road, Mechanicsville VA 23111, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Digging In (within shouting distance of this marker); The Deadly Work of Sharpshooters (about 300 feet away, measured in a direct line); A Well Preserved Union Artillery Position (about 400 feet away); Federal Artillery Battery (about 500 feet away); The Bloody Eighth (about 600 feet away); Scars of Conflict (about 600 feet away); The Battle of Gaines’ Mill - 1862 (approx. 0.2 miles away); Preparation For Battle (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Digging In (within shouting distance of this marker); The Deadly Work of Sharpshooters (about 300 feet away, measured in a direct line); A Well Preserved Union Artillery Position (about 400 feet away); Federal Artillery Battery (about 500 feet away); The Bloody Eighth (about 600 feet away); Scars of Conflict (about 600 feet away); The Battle of Gaines Mill - 1862 (approx. 0.2 miles away); Preparation For Battle (approx. 0.2 miles away).
 Touch for a list and map of all markers in Mechanicsville.

 Also see . . .